 1. Original reports of empirically-based evaluation studies on the outcomes of social work practice;

-3. Original systematic reviews, including meta-analyses, of the practice-research literature that convey direct applications (not simply implications) to social work practice.
-The website of the Campbell Collaboration provides exemplary guidelines for the design and conduct of systematic reviews, and authors contemplating submitting such studies are urged to follow the Campbell Guidelines (see www.Campbellcollaboration.org).
-The two types of systematic reviews considered for publication are:
+2. Systematic reviews or meta-analyses of the practice-research literature that convey direct applications (not simply implications) to social work practice.
+The only two types of systematic reviews considered for publication are:

 A. Systematic reviews of the evidence-based status of a particular psychosocial intervention or assessment method, or

 B. Systematic reviews of different psychosocial interventions applicable to clients with a particular psychosocial problem.

 The journal welcomes empirical research appropriately derived from a variety of etiological and intervention theories, as well as studies which focus on evaluations not based upon formal theoretical frameworks.
 Studies using diverse methodologies, such as group or single-system research designs, qualitative approaches, mixed methods approaches, and interdisciplinary works are welcome to be submitted.
 Replication studies are welcome, as are well-designed studies with negative findings or reports of treatment failures.
 Authors are encouraged to submit only articles of the highest quality for editorial review and possible publication.
 The submission of seriously flawed or marginal studies is discouraged.
 Reports of inferential statistics involving significant differences must be accompanied by suitable measures of effect sizes and their appropriate confidence intervals, and include a discussion of the practical impact indicated by these effects.

 Articles reporting original research involving data collection from human beings must include a statement indicating the source of Institutional Review Board Approval (blinded in the original submission) or a clear statement addressing why IRB review was not necessary.